JohnCoene/javascript-for-r/_book/4-11-shiny-first-look.md

 }
 ```

-This raises one issue: one cannot truly serialise to executable code.
+This raises one issue: one cannot truly serialise\index{serialise} to executable code.
 The attempt below serialises the function to a string that _will not_ be evaluated in JavaScript, just like `"function(x){ x + 1 }"` is not evaluated in R: it is not a function, it is a string.

 ```r